DEVOTIONALS

 in my life and in my home.
 I realize now that all too often I serve

-“me” instead of “You”.
-Help me to change my priorities in order to
+‘me’ instead of ‘You’.
+Help me to change my priorities so that I

-establish You as the foundation of my home, so that my children can
+will establish You as the foundation of my home.
+I want my children

-see what genuine praise and worship looks like.
-Forgive me if I have
+to see what genuine praise and worship looks like.
+Forgive me if I

-not established a proper example for my children.
-How easy it is to
+have not established a proper example for my children.
+How easy it

-push You to one side, and superficially remember Your blessings.
+is to push You to one side and superficially remember Your blessings.

 Teach me to always keep you at the center of all that we do in my home.